Guo-Xiaoqing/Reading-List/README.md

 * Fu, Jun, et al. "Dual attention network for scene segmentation."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019.👍👍👍

 ## `Domain adaptation`
+* Kang, Guoliang, et al. "Contrastive Adaptation Network for Unsupervised Domain Adaptation."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019.👍👍👍👍👍
+* Chen, Yun-Chun, et al. "CrDoCo: Pixel-Level Domain Transfer With Cross-Domain Consistency."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019. 👍👍👍👍
+* Chen, Chaoqi, et al. "Progressive Feature Alignment for Unsupervised Domain Adaptation."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019. 👍👍👍👍👍
+* You, Kaichao, et al. "Universal Domain Adaptation."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019.
+* Zhu, Xinge, et al. "Adapting Object Detectors via Selective Cross-Domain Alignment."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019.👍👍👍
+* Gong, Rui, et al. "DLOW: Domain flow for adaptation and generalization."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019.👍👍👍👍